 These muffins are the result of a whole wheat oatmeal muffin recipe I came across and modified to make it more interesting and to include more items from my pantry.

-This recipe is very simple to modify to your taste and content of your pantry.
+This recipe is very simple to modify to your taste and content of what you happen to have in your pantry.

 - 1 egg

-- ¼ c. ground nuts (I used hazelnut and almond)
+- ¼ cup ground nuts I used hazelnut and almond

-- ½ c. any combination of nuts, dried fruit or chocolate chips
+- ½ cup any combination of nuts dried fruit or chocolate chips

 - I used: